 Come away with us — for a weekend or a week — and sink into the experience of being a writer among writers.
 Put words on paper.
 Honor your creativity.
 Put words on paper.
 Draw inspiration from a new environment.
 Put words on paper.
 Spark the beginnings of deep and meaningful connections with other writers.
 Put.
 Words.
 On.
 Paper.

-There are several To Live & Write retreats a year, our favorite being a round-trip train journey devoted to the experience of traveling while writing.
+There are several To Live & Write retreats each year, our favorite being a round-trip train journey devoted to the experience of traveling while writing.
 We might head out to Reno, up to Seattle, or down to San Luis Obispo, writing and snacking together the whole way.
 After a day or two living the writer life at our destination, we jump back on the train and head home.
 We write or sleep or socialize and enjoy the view as it slides on by the window.

 Sure, you can do it on your own — and we encourage you to do so, if you can’t make it to one of our retreats — but when you add other people to the mix you add layers and dimension to your experience, which can’t help but add layers and dimension to your writing.